Puzzlepart/bestillingsportalen/Teams-templates.md

 ![GetTeamsTemplates logic app screenshot](./images/GetTeamsTemplatesLA.png)

-Your template is now ready for use - make sure you refresh/reload the Provision Assist Power App if you have it open.
+Your template is now ready for use - make sure you refresh/reload the Bestillingsportalen Power App if you have it open.
 When a user requests a team from the new template it will be created with the predefined content you configured in the Admin Center.

 **_Please note - Changes to templates in the Admin Center will not change Teams that have been previously created from the template._**

 ## Cloning Teams

-In addition to being able to create teams from Admin Center templates, Provision Assist supports cloning of existing teams.
+In addition to being able to create teams from Admin Center templates, Bestillingsportalen supports cloning of existing teams.

 The cloning team functionality uses v1.0 of the Microsoft Graph, specifically [Clone a team](https://docs.microsoft.com/en-us/graph/api/team-clone?view=graph-rest-1.0&tabs=http) so may be preferable to the other form of templating in a Production environment.